LooseLab/readfish/README.md

 way most fit for purpose, and a return call can be made to the server to unblock the read in progress and so direct sequencing capacity towards reads of interest.

-**This implementation of Read Until requires Guppy version 3.4 or newer.
-It will not work on earlier versions.**
+**This implementation of Read Until requires Guppy version 3.4.5.
+It will not work on earlier versions and performance is not currently guranteed on later versions.**

+**Guppy 3.4.5 is available from here https://mirror.oxfordnanoportal.com/software/analysis/ont-guppy_3.4.5_linux64.tar.gz **

 **Currently we only recommend LINUX for running Read Until.
 We have not had effective performance on other platforms to date.**